raspberrypilearning/flappy-astronaut/worksheet.md

 			x -= 1
 	```

-1. Test your game to see if it's working.
+1. Test your game to see whether it's working.

 ## Finishing off